Mixed twistor D-modules

 Let us consider the general case.
-Let $C$ be a smooth curve in $Z_0'$, which intersects with the smooth part of $H_0'$ transversally.
-By using the nearby cycle functor successively as in \cite{mochi7}, we obtain a mixed twistor $D$-module $\nbigt_3$ such that (i) the support of $\nbigt_3(\ast H)$ is $\varphi(C)$, (ii) the lift of $\nbigt_3(\ast H)$ to $C$ is $\nbigv_{|C}$.
-Then, by using the result in the case $\dim Z_0=1$, we obtain that $\nbigv_{|C}$ is admissible.
+Let $C$ be a smooth curve in $Z_1$, which intersects with the smooth part of $H_1$ transversally.
+By using the nearby cycle functor and the vanishing cycle functor to $\nbigt$ successively, we obtain a mixed twistor $D$-module $\nbigt_3$ such that (i) the support of $\nbigt_3(\ast H)$ is $\varphi_1(C)$, (ii) the lift of $\nbigt_3(\ast H)$ to $C$ is $\nbigt^{(1)}_{|C}$.
+Then, by using the result in the case $\dim Z_0=1$, we obtain that $\nbigt^{(1)}_{|C}$ is admissible.
+By Proposition \ref{prop;13.5.14.11}, $\nbigt^{(1)}$ satisfies {\bf(Adm1)}.
+It also satisfies {\bf(Adm2)}.
 Then, we obtain the admissibility of $(\nbigv,L)$.